Here are great but simple barbell workout routines for beginning fitness enthusiasts.

 I prefer to keep feet flat on the bench, legs bent, but to each his own.
 But keeping feet flat on the bench will discourage a common cheat move: that of lifting one’s back off the bench in an attempt to push the barbell up.
 12-15 reps.

-Stand with feet shoulder width apart, knees slightly bent at all times, holding bar in front with straight arms, palms facing body.
+Stand with feet shoulder width apart (ideally), knees slightly bent at all times.

 Bend only as far as getting your trunk parallel with floor.
 Don’t hunch or bend back.